NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 In the spring, we host limited tryouts, only to fill the roster spots of teammates who have graduated or are leaving to go on a co-op or dialogue.
 These tryouts feature exclusively boulders.

-Follow us on [Facebook](https://www.facebook.com/northeasternclimbing/) and [Instagram](https://www.instagram.com/northeasternclimbing/)
-to stay in the loop about tryouts!

 ## Tryouts FAQ